bibhuticoder/calculator/README.md

 # calculator

-see t he demo here : http://bibhuticoder.github.io/calculator
+see the demo here : http://bibhuticoder.github.io/calculator